Below are instructions for loading all supported datasets. All examples use the freely available Sample Data.

 Amiga Halo Finder¶

-The Amiga Halo Finder format stores data in a series of files, with one each per snapshot.
-Parameters are stored in “.parameters” and “.log” files, halo information in “.AHF_halos” files, and descendent/ancestor links are stored in “.AHF_mtree” files.
-Make sure to keep all of these together.
+There are a couple data formats associated with the Amiga Halo Finder.
+Both formats save a series of files associated with each snapshot.
+Parameters are stored in “.parameters” and “.log” files and halo properties in “.AHF_halos” files.
+In the older format, descendent/ancestor links are stored in several “.AHF_mtree” files, one per snapshot.
+In the newer format, all halo linking information is stored in a single file beginning with “MergerTree_” and ending with “-CRMratio2”.
+Make sure to keep all these files together in the same directory.
 To load, provide the name of the first “.parameter” file.

 - The dimensionless Hubble parameter is not provided in AHF

 outputs.
 This should be supplied by hand using the

 - If the “.log” file is named in a unconventional way or cannot

 be found for some reason, its path can be specified with the